Brooke-Godbold/gym-buddy/README.md

 ## CI Pipeline

-The CI Pipeline is configured with GutHub Actions.
+The CI Pipeline is configured with GitHub Actions.
 Upon each merge request, the GitHub Workflow will run the tests for the App, rejecting the merge request if the tests fail.

 ## Database